jmclawson/TopicKit/README.md

 Unfortunately, there's no good way to programmatically set the number of topics to find in a corpus.
 Since we need to start somewhere, TopicKit sets a default of 50 topics with the `set.k` variable, which you can modify before running `do.model()`.

 Even after selecting only for common nouns (with `do.preparation()`) and searching for named entities (with `do.stopwords()`), some character or place names will still sneak through into your model.
-Use the `set.stops` variable to add names to a stop list:
+Use the `set.stops` variable to add names to a stop list.
+These names don't persist if you reload **TopicKit.R**, so it might be a good idea to make note of those you find:
 > `set.stops <- c("cleopatra", "caesar", "petruchio", "malvolio", "tranio", "antonio", "prospero", "armado", "ajax", "hector", "nestor", "gloucester", "clarence", "dromio", "timon", "cassio", "claudio", "bertram")

-Unfortunately, these names don't persist if you reload **TopicKit.R**, so it might be a good idea to make note of those names you find.
-To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses (omitting quotation marks):
+To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses:
 > `set.stops <- c(set.stops, "bertram")

 ## After the first run